magnetis/astro-tokens/.github/CONTRIBUTING.md

 ### QA Proccess

-After your PR is approved and before it's merged, it must be ran through the QA proccess.
+After your PR is approved and before it's merged, it must be ran through the QA process.
 For that, you **MUST** write a script for testing the changes you've made.
 The QA will be done in a dev environment using an iOS Simulator or Android Emulator.

 :warning: Don't forget to implement the stories in storybook, in order to make QA possible.